Charles Grafton Page: Scientific accomplishments

-Electromagnetic locomotive
+An astute observer and exploratory experimenter, Page invented many other electromagnetic devices.
+Some of these involved the electromagnetic motor effect in original ways.
+Many prototypes devised by Page were turned into products manufactured and marketed by Boston instrument-maker Daniel Davis, Jr., the first American to specialize in magnetic philosophical instruments.

+While consulting with Samuel F.B.
+Morse and Alfred Lewis Vail on the development of [telegraph] apparatus and techniques, Page contributed to the adoption of suspended wires using a ground return, designed a signal receiver magnet and tested a magneto as a source to substitute for the battery.

-Page developed in the 1840s what he termed the Axial Engine.
+During the 1840s, Page developed what he termed the Axial Engine.
 This instrument used an electromagnetic solenoid coil to draw an iron rod into its hollow interior.
 The rod's displacement opened a switch that stopped current from flowing in the coil; then being unattracted, the rod reverted out of the coil, and this cycle repeated again.
 The resulting reciprocating motion of the rod back and forth, into and out of the coil, was converted to rotary motion by the mechanism.
 After demonstrating uses of this engine to run saws and pumps, Page successfully petitioned the U.S. Senate for funds to produce an electromagnetic locomotive, based on this design.

 With these funds plus personal resources that took him into debt, Page built and tested the first full-sized electromagnetic locomotive, preceded only by the 1842 battery-powered model-sized Galvani of Scottish inventor Robert Davidson.
 Along the way, Page constructed a series of motors, revisions of the axial engine having different dimensions and mechanical features, which he tested thoroughly.
 The motor operated on large electrochemical cells, acid batteries having as electrodes zinc and costly platinum, with fragile clay diaphragms between the cells.
-Page's 1850 American Association for Advancement of Science presentation about his progress impressed Joseph Henry, Benjamin Silliman and other leading scientists.
+Page's 1850 American Association for the Advancement of Science presentation about his progress impressed Joseph Henry, Benjamin Silliman and other leading scientists.